CloudI/CloudI/src/service_api/README.markdown

 expects HTTP requests to port 6464 with the proper service path and format (listed above) to call the CloudI service interface.

+### DASHBOARD

+The CloudI dashboard provides a web UI with all the CloudI Service API functionality available to the user visually.
+The installed configuration provides the web UI on port 6464 (i.e., http://localhost:6464/cloudi/).

 ### EXAMPLES

 CloudI Service API integration example: